Passion (Hikaru Utada song)

-"Passion" is a song recorded by Japanese-American singer Hikaru Utada, taken as the fourth single from their studio album Ultra Blue (2006).
-It premiered on December 14, 2005, in two physical formats and for digital consumption, distributed by EMI Japan and EastWorld.
-"Passion", alongside its English counterpart "Sanctuary", were used as the national and international theme songs to the Square Enix video game Kingdom Hearts II (2005); the tracks serve as the successors to "Hikari" and its English counterpart, "Simple and Clean", which are found on Kingdom Hearts.
+"Passion" is a song recorded by Japanese-American singer-songwriter Hikaru Utada, taken as the fourth single from their studio album Ultra Blue (2006).
+It was released on December 14, 2005, in two physical formats and via digital download, distributed by EMI Japan and EastWorld.
+"Passion", alongside its English counterpart "Sanctuary", were used as the theme songs to the Square Enix video game Kingdom Hearts II (2005).
+The tracks serve as successors to "Hikari" and its English counterpart, "Simple and Clean", the themes of Kingdom Hearts (2002).